United-Codes/cloudofficeprint-python/README.md

 # Documentation
 The documentation for this SDK can be seen by double clicking the file `index.html` in the folder `docs/apexofficeprint/`.

+# Tests
+To check if everything works, you can run the tests.

+## How to run the tests
+1. Open a terminal in the parent directory of this project
+2. Type in the terminal: `python test.py`
+3. The tests succeeded if nothing is printed to the terminal

 # Contributing

 ## Useful VS Code extensions